Forgiveness is a powerful gift to give to yourself.

 People also tend to think that if they forgive someone who betrayed their trust that they will have to let the person back in their life, or “forgive and forget.”

-Your NLP Coach asserts that you can forgive and that you don’t have to forget.
-One has little to do with the other.
+Your NLP Coach will assert that you can forgive and that you don’t have to forget.
+One thing has little to do with the other.
 Otherwise, it would be difficult to set and reinforce your boundaries in the future.

 If you think about this, there are probably a lot of creative ways you could set and reinforce your boundaries with the person in question that would not require forgetting, aren’t there?

 Forgiveness is an internal state and is a matter of choice.
 When an individual realizes that they are only hurting themselves by choosing not to forgive, the internal choice to forgive is a shift in feeling inside the person.
 It can usually be observed by others as a physiological shift.

 Most often, the shift to Unconditional Forgiveness can be achieved simply by ‘truing up’ to where you are on the Forgiveness Chart.

 This workshop will help you evaluate your own Level of Forgiveness and give you specific models to get yourself free.
 AND, you can then help others who would otherwise remain stuck in an unhappy and non-productive life cycle.